queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 14,450

 While you wear these greaves, your steps make no sound, regardless of the surface you are moving across.
-You also have advantage on Stealth checks that rely on moving silently..
+You also have advantage on Stealth checks that rely on moving silently.